-The government has agreed to make electricity intensive industries exempt from some of the CfD costs and other indirect costs incurred through energy and climate change policies, subject to approval from EU State Aid.
-Details of which industries will be exempt and to what extent, are still to be finalised as are the mechanisms for any compensation.
+The government has agreed to make electricity intensive industries exempt from some of the CfD costs and other indirect costs incurred through energy and climate change policies.

 To keep up to date on the latest Electricity Market Reform news and policy updates click here.

 Haven Power shortlisted for CSR, Charity and Community Initiative at EDIE Sustainability Leaders Awards 2018

 Haven Power has been shortlisted for the ‘CSR, Charity and Community Initiative’ at the EDIE Sustainability Leader Awards 2018.

 Haven Power raises 33% more at Macmillan Coffee Morning